sourc3array/808TK/README.md

 ## Compatibility

-The **808TK** is designed for use with SFZ sample players and audio plug-ins.
+The **808TK** is designed for use with Decent Sampler.

-## Installation
+## Installation (NOT IMPLEMENTED)

 1. Download the free **808 Tape** sample library from *Wave Alchemy*:

     https://www.wavealchemy.co.uk/product/808-tape/

-2. Open the 'genAudio_808TK_SFZ' folder and populate the empty 'Samples' folder with the sample files located in the 'wa_808_tape' folder from *Wave Alchemy*.
+2. Open the 'genAudio_808TK_DS' folder and populate the empty 'Samples' folder with the sample files located in the 'wa_808_tape' folder from *Wave Alchemy*.

-3. Load the instrument file 'genAudio_808TK.sfz' into your SFZ plug-in or stand-alone player.
+3. Load the '808TK.dsbundle' instrument into your Decent Sampler plug-in or stand-alone player.

-## 808TK Overview
+## 808TK Overview (NOT IMPLEMENTED)

 The **808TK** features fifty-three (53) 24-bit drum samples layered over sixteen (16) individual sound pads.
 The sound bank has been curated for optimal use with 4x4 drum pad controllers and finger drumming: